 Here you can’t be vague.
 We are not talking lofty, unmeasurable vision statements.
 We need clear hard SMART objectives.

 Think Dollars.
 Units.
 Numbers.
 Percentages.
 With Deadlines.
 Achieve or Fail measurable black and white stuff.
 What’s the use of having a goal if you don’t know whether or not you’ve achieved it.
-Keep in mind that we are not only talking about customer and profitability goals, but that of the organisation as a whole.
-I subscribe to the philophsy that your organisation actually has six markets.
+Keep in mind that we are not only talking about customer and profitability goals but that of the organisation as a whole.
+I subscribe to the philosophy that your organisation actually has six markets.

-In the examples above, you will notice that the corporate onjectives related to more than just Customers.
+In the examples above, you will notice that the corporate objectives related to more than just Customers.

 It is useful to keep in mind that an organisation never has just one market, they have around six.
-There are six important stakeholders that need to be services at any time.
+There are six important stakeholders that need to be serviced at any time.

 - Existing customers

 - Internal (Staff and Boards)

 - Partners & Suppliers